nisarg0/kafka/README.md

 node consumer.js (we can run 2 consumer based upon use case)
 ```

+Use:
+1. This can help us create a standby machine which can act when the main machine fails.
+ex.
+In a database server, the data will be replicated across multiple database servers.
+But, what if main server(master node) fails?
+Here we can create a replica server where the metadata will be subscibed and hence a copy will be maintained.

 Ref:

 1. https://www.youtube.com/watch?v=R873BlNVUB4 - pros and cons refer from 1:03
 2. https://www.tutorialspoint.com/apache_kafka/apache_kafka_introduction.htm